-Note that the rest of this guide will go about the loop starting from Grand Army Plaza:
+Note that the rest of this guide will go about the loop starting from 59th Street & 7th Avenue:

-After getting off the subway or making the walk, you will soon arrive at the corner of 59th Street and 5th Avenue at Grand Army Plaza.
-Take in the view of the iconic Plaza Hotel from down below, before heading off to East Drive.
+After getting off the subway or making the walk, you will soon arrive at the corner of 59th Street and 7th Avenue at the southern entrance of West Drive.

-Walk along the tree lined street as you will take in your first sight of this greenery filled park directly in the middle of this hectic city.
+Walk or run along the tree lined street as you will take in your first sight of this greenery filled park directly in the middle of this hectic city.

 As you continue along you will see The Mall to your left.
 This connects Center Drive with the Bethesda Fountain area.

 On either side of the The Mall are American Elm trees and various statues of historical figures.
 I highly recommend checking this out at some point as well.

-You will continue to run, bike or walk alongside the Mall on East Drive before coming to a couple quick intersections (don’t worry there aren’t many more of these).
+You will continue to run, bike or walk alongside the Mall on East Drive before coming to an intersection (don’t worry there aren’t many more of these).
 Below is a screenshot of the intersection to give you an idea of what to expect.